Save it for later!

 A Word On Cabinets As A Storage Solution

-They require storage solutions (a.k.a. bins, boxes etc) that fit perfectly inside their space, that match their drawers and shelf sizes and it can become hard to find them, not to mention costly and time-consuming.
+They require storage solutions (a.k.a. bins, boxes, etc.) that fit perfectly inside their space, match their drawers and shelf sizes, and can be hard to find, not to mention costly and time-consuming.

-Having a counter-top also gives us a place to leave everything “for later” which many days results in the clutter you’re seeing in this photo.
+Having a countertop also gives us a place to leave everything “for later,” which many days result in the clutter you’re seeing in this photo.

-So, for that reason I became a huge fan of storage solutions like Elfa from The Container Store which offers the flexibility I need to keep everything organized, easily accessible, and ready to use.
+For this reason, I became a huge fan of storage solutions like Elfa from The Container Store, which offers the flexibility I need to keep everything organized, easily accessible, and ready for use.

-Here is how the mudroom is looking like without the cabinets and with new lighting.
+Here is what the mudroom looks like without the cabinets and with new lighting.

 Mudroom with external door and hooks on wall